Yamaha TRBX174 Review [2024]: What Makes This Bass So Popular?

 A flawless glossy polyurethane finish will ensure that any variant you choose looks classy on its stand.

-Overall, the TRBX174 has got decent entry-level looks to it, good materials, a decent finish, and a great feel to it.
+Overall, the TRBX174 has decent entry-level looks to it, good materials, a decent finish, and a great feel to it.

 Hardware